PolarAxes Properties

 Color order index, specified as a positive integer.
 This property specifies the next

-color MATLAB selects from the axes ColorOrder
+color MATLAB selects from the axes ColorOrder property when

-it creates the next plot object such as a Line
+it creates the next plot object such as a Line,

-, or Bar
+Scatter, or Bar object.

 Note

-property of individual plot objects
+Setting the SeriesIndex property of individual plot objects

-is recommended over setting the ColorOrderIndex
+is recommended over setting the ColorOrderIndex property of the

 axes.
-The behavior of the ColorOrderIndex
+The behavior of the ColorOrderIndex property changed in

 R2019b.
 For more information, see Indexing scheme for ColorOrder and LineStyleOrder might change plot colors and line styles.